 The Senior Account Executive of marketing and public relations firm Luxury Brand Group, Jennifer Cullen, echoes Coccaro saying that landing designer jewelry product placement takes careful research, planning and a hefty dose of luck!

 “I like referring to celebrity handlers as gatekeepers,” says Cullen.
-“It is important for a designer or designer jewelry brand to connect with celebrities through a stylist or publicist.
+“It is important for a designer or designer jewelry brand to connect with a stylist or publicist.
 Developing these key relationships is not easy because so many designer jewelry brands compete for a celeb’s attention.”

 Gaining access into a celebrity’s inner circle is a time-consuming process.
 Those who can spare the expense often enlist the know-how and expertise of a public relations firm.
+But there are some jewelry designers, however, who happen to have access by way of great connections.
+Case in point: Jennifer Meyer.

 |Sarah Jessica Parker wearing Masha Archer's (Ukraine)|